Standard Chartered names Suckling global M&A head

 Separately, Standard Chartered appointed Ralf Pilarczyk, previously its Dubai-based global head of telecoms, media and technology banking, to run its Southeast Asia M&A business.

-Pilarczyk, who joined the bank in 2009 from Citigroup Inc, (C.N), took up the Singapore-based role as of August 6, the bank said.
+Pilarczyk, who joined the bank in 2009 from Citigroup Inc, , took up the Singapore-based role as of August 6, the bank said.

 Southeast Asia has been a bright spot for M&A activity in the Asia-Pacific region recently, helping partly offset a slump in deal flow elsewhere in Asia.